Packitoo/jobs/react_challenge/advanced_react_challenge.md

 One component for the creation of a brief/summary of a packaging to build and one for list all these summaries.

-These 2 components should be independant in the page.
+These 2 components should be independent in the page.
 And at the end your main App.js should look like this :

 ```javascript
   return (